mebjas/mebjas.github.io/_posts/2021-09-01-getting-gold-price-in-google-sheet.md

 I use Google Sheets for tracking my expenses, assets, and liabilities.
 Google Sheet has a first-class support for querying the latest values of stocks on US-based exchanges like <code>NASDAQ</code> or <code>NYSE</code>.
 On the other hand it doesn't have support for getting spot price of metals and commodities which can vary market by market.

 In this article I have shared a hack on how to scrape some reliable sources of gold prices and get the latest values in Google sheets to easily track the latest value of gold by market.
+This will be really helpful in getting gold prices in India.

 <div style="text-align: center">
     <img src="../images/common/money.jpg" style="margin: auto; width: 100%; max-width: 550px;">